Not an

 Stethoscope Icon

-Your doctor must confirm that your ER+/HER2- mBC has progressed after 1 or more lines of hormone therapy
+Your doctor must confirm that your ER+/HER2- metastatic breast cancer has progressed after 1 or more lines of hormone therapy

 Blood Sample Icon